mariepop13/discord_openrouter_bot/README.md

 ## Bot Behavior

-The bot now only responds when it is mentioned (@bot_name) in a message.
+The bot responds when it is mentioned (@bot_name) in a message or when specific commands are used.
 This ensures that the bot doesn't interfere with regular conversations unless explicitly called upon.

 ## Available Commands